-Key Value Description disconnectOnReadTimeout Default=N. If Y then if a read operation times out the driver automatically disconnect the IP port.

-hostInfo <host>:<port>[:localPort] [protocol]</port></host> The IP port hostInfo specification using the same syntax as drvAsynIPPortConfigure.
+Key Value Description Internet in Read Lineout IN Y Default=N. If Y then if a read operation times out the driver automatically disconnect the IP port. hostInfo <host>:<port>[:localPort] [protocol]</port></host> The IP port hostInfo specification using the same syntax as drvAsynIPPortConfigure.
 This option allows changing at run time the Internet host and port to which this asyn port is connected.
 The only restriction is that the setting of the COM (TELNET RFC 2217) protocol cannot be changed from that specified with drvAsynIPPortConfigure.
-This is because if COM is specified in the drvAsynIPPortConfigure command then asynOctet and asynOption interpose interfaces are used, and asynManager does not support removing interpose interfaces. ---------- -- --- asynInterposeEos and asynInterposeFlush can be used to provide additional functionality.
+This is because if COM is specified in the drvAsynIPPortConfigure command then asynOctet and asynOption interpose interfaces are used, and asynManager does not support removing interpose interfaces.